mongodb/mongo-c-driver/docs/source/sphinx/source/tutorial.rst

     mongo_init( &conn );

-Set any optional values, like a timeout, and the connect:
+Set any optional values, like a timeout, and then call ``mongo_connect``:

 .. code-block:: c

     mongo_set_op_timeout( &conn, 1000 );
-    mongo_connect( &conn );
+    mongo_connect( &conn, "127.0.0.1", 27017 );

-When you're finished, destroy it:
+When you're finished, destroy the mongo object:

 .. code-block:: c